Manual

 3D

-There are 4 paramters that fully control position:
+There are 4 parameters that fully control the position:

 Distance from the camera location to the target point is a very important for animation interpolation and 3D navigation.
 This distance can be considered as a “zoom factor”.
 To support this, there are 2 modes: Zoom (default) and Fly.
 The distance to the target is locked in the ‘Fly’ mode.
 In simple animation scenarios, it is better to separate zoom and “Fly” at a fixed zoom.